thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

    Teams tag every commit with a ticket number from the ticketing system.
 When the change is done and ready for review, they create a code review in a code reviewing tool like [JetBrains Upsource](https://www.jetbrains.com/upsource/) or [Atlassian Crucible](https://www.atlassian.com/software/crucible) (I only know these two and I only have experience with Crucible).
 These tools can group commits based on a ticket number into a code review.
 The code review can be linked to the ticketing system.
 Now we have full traceability on when a feature was reviewed by who in the context of which feature or bug and which commits were involved.

 3. Feature Flagging allows us to commit to mainline but not always release.
 We only turn on the feature and release to users when everything has been thoroughly checked, tested and approved.
 Before releasing, the change already sits in production days or weeks in advance, giving us valuable feedback on how it behaves in production.
-We can even mimic production load by having invisible calls to the change.
-This can easily complement the first two approaches: Pair/Ensemble Programming and Asynchronous reviews.
+We can even mimic production load by having users perform invisible calls to the change.
+This can easily complement the first two approaches: Pair/Ensemble Programming or Asynchronous reviews.

 ## Conclusion